vargo-james/make-anything/README.md

 Yet another ultimate/canonical/one size fits all makefile for any small to medium C++/C/Assembly project.

-INTRODUCTION / WHY I POSTED YET ANOTHER MAKEFILE ON THE INTERNET
+## Introduction / Why I Posted Yet Another Makefile on the Internet

+I got tired of the makefiles I was using in the past.
+They weren't flexible enough, and every time I wanted to do something a little different with my project I had to adjust the makefile.
+So I decided to create one that would work for all my basic projects without any more tinkering with code.

-This makefile is versatile and extremely easy to use.
-Also, it has features I have not seen on other makefiles floating around the internet, notably: It automatically handles mixed language projects; The source file specification is simple but very flexible; It enables very easy management of NDEBUG guards (assert!).
+I decided to post it here because it has some nice features that I have not seen on other makefiles floating around the internet.
+Notably, it automatically handles mixed language projects.
+It allows for a simple but flexible source file specification.
+And It enables very easy management of NDEBUG guards (assert!).
+It also supports whatever file suffixes you want to use in your project.
+So if you have a mix of .cpp files and .C files, that is handled automatically.
+If you want to invent a new suffix for your source files you can do that too.

-NOTE: Assembly is not fully supported yet.
-Also, I need to do some testing on mixed C and C++ files.
+Please note that this Makefile is not primarily intended for use as a distribution tool.
+It does not even include typical targets such as 'install'.
+Its purpose is to enable incremental compilation during development.
+If your project has few outside dependencies, then maybe this could serve as a very basic distribution tool.

-FEATURES
+## FEATURES

   1. EASE OF USE: You need only set a few simple variables and your project will be ready to build.
-In some cases, you only need to specify the name of the executable you want to build.
-Unless you want your executable to be named dbg-hello-world.
-If that's what you want, then you don't have to do a damned thing.
+Most of the time, you will only need to change the project name and maybe your source directory and includes.
+You will also need to specify any libraries that you would normally specify to the linker.
+The default build mode is debug.
+If you prefer to build release builds by default, then you can change that.

   2. AUTOMATIC DEPENDENCY GENERATION: See 1.
 If it didn't automatically keep track of your headers, it wouldn't be that easy to use would it?